Food poisoning symptoms vary with the source of contamination. Most types of food poisoning cause one or more of the following signs and symptoms:

 - Abdominal pain and cramps

-Signs and symptoms may start within hours after eating the contaminated food, or they may begin days or possibly even weeks later.
-Sickness caused by food poisoning generally lasts from one to 10 days.
+Signs and symptoms may start within hours after eating the contaminated food, or they may begin days or even weeks later.
+Sickness caused by food poisoning generally lasts from a few hours to several days.

 When to see a doctor